Turn your weakness into greatness; re-create yourself as a gentleman. Forge a character even that man’s biggest critic can respect: Himself.

 1. Wake up early – a lot

-Set your alarm every single morning, regardless if you have absolutely nothing going on in the morning.
+Set your alarm clock every single morning, regardless if you have absolutely nothing going on in the morning.
 By doing so, you’ll prevent yourself from lounging around in bed all day.
 Consider that the majority of male CEOs wake up at 5:30 am or earlier.
 In their world, the snooze button doesn’t exist.
 Why should it when life is too exciting to sleep?

 2. Examine your daily habits – drop addictions